groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/delete-operations/delete-signature-by-type/_index.md

 string outputFilePath = Path.Combine("Your Document Directory", "DeleteBySignatureType", fileName);
 ```

-Remember to replace "Your Document Directory" with the actual folder path where you store your documents.
-This setup ensures your original file stays intact while we work on a copy.
+**Important**: Replace "Your Document Directory" with your actual folder path.
+This approach keeps your original documents safe while you experiment with signature deletion.

-## Step 2: Creating a Working Copy of Your Document
+## Step 2: Creating a Safe Working Copy

-When deleting signatures, it's always wise to preserve your original document.
-Here's how we'll create a backup before making any changes:
+Here's a developer best practice that'll save you headaches later—always work on a copy:

 ```csharp
 File.Copy(filePath, outputFilePath, true);
 ```

-This simple line creates a duplicate of your document that we can modify safely.
-The "true" parameter ensures we overwrite any existing file with the same name, giving us a fresh start each time we run the code.
+This line creates a duplicate of your document that you can modify freely.
+The `true` parameter overwrites existing copies, ensuring you get consistent results every time you run your GroupDocs.Signature delete operations.

-## Step 3: Removing the Signatures You Don't Need
+## Step 3: The Magic Happens - Removing Signatures by Type

-Now for the main event—let's initialize the GroupDocs.Signature object and tell it which signature types to remove:
+Now for the main event!
+Let's initialize GroupDocs.Signature and tell it exactly which signature types to remove:

 ```csharp
 using (Signature signature = new Signature(outputFilePath))